AImaginationLab/magic-the-gathering-toolkit/README.md

 ## MCP Server

-Integrate with Claude Desktop or any MCP-compatible client for AI-powered assistance.
+Integrate with your MCP-compatible client for AI-powered assistance.

 ```bash
 uv run mtg-mcp